 - poorly regulated blood sugar

-The good news is these are all things you can potentially do something about (with help if necessary).
+The good news is these are all things you can potentially do something about.

-- increase the amount of physical activity; this can be hard for some people but I believe any increase is a step in the right direction
+- increase the amount of physical activity you do.
+This can be hard for some people but I believe any increase is a step in the right direction so start where you are at and do what you can do.

-- limit your alcohol intake (less than 2 standard drinks for men and one standard drink for women is the recommendation)
+- limit your alcohol intake (less than 2 standard drinks per day for men and one standard drink for women is the recommendation)

 - incorporate some relaxation activity into your life or develop some stress management techniques